parcivad/mc-server-parcivad-control/README.md

 ### Zone
 Zone gives the opportunity to select an area that will be protected from enemies and welcome friends.\
-The Zone function is build up a of a friend/neutral/enemy table.
+The Zone function is build up of a friend/neutral/enemy table.

 | Friends | Neutral | Enemy |
 |-----|-----|-----|